19h/PS3.js/README.md

     npm install -dev

-in order to install the Faye-package. (or `npm install faye', do what you fancy)
+in order to install the echtzeit-package. (or `npm install echtzeit', do whatever you fancy)

 ## Install from NPM